-The below NextGen Dog’s Kirkland dog food review analyzes product’s ingredients and nutrition, sourcing and manufacturing, any certifications and marketing claims used.
+The below NextGen Dog’s Kirkland dog food review analyzes the product’s ingredients and nutrition, sourcing and manufacturing, and any certifications and marketing claims used.

 Most of the ingredients are sourced in the USA, but not all of them.
 It is unclear where the manufacturer sources their other ingredients (update pending).

 The following Kirkland dry dog food formulas are available:

 - Small Dog Chicken, Rice, and Vegetable Formula

 - Healthy Weight Chicken, Rice, and Vegetable Formula